HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Still confused about what's the flat and what's the point?
 Here's an easy way to orient yourself to a whole brisket: One side of the brisket has a large area with essentially no fat on it.
 With the fat-free side facing down, the flat is on the bottom and the point is facing up at the high end of the brisket.

 The grain of the meat in the flat and point run almost perpendicular to each another.
-As a result, the two sections must be separated after cooking and sliced separately.
+As a result, the two sections should be separated after cooking and dealt with separately.

 Choosing A Brisket For Barbecue

 Choose a USDA Choice grade brisket, if available.
-Look for the USDA Choice shield on the package, as shown in this picture.
+Look for the USDA Choice shield on the package, as shown above.
 A Choice grade brisket should have slightly more marbling (intramuscular fat) than a USDA Select grade brisket.
+Having said that, I have cooked several USDA Select grade briskets with success, but I prefer USDA Choice when I can get it.

 Branded Beef